 - Don't cook more than two steaks in a large skillet at a time.

 - Never use a fork to turn the steaks in the pan.
 Use tongs.

-- For more flavor you can add a couple of garlic cloves or/and rosemary sprigs to the pan.
+- You can add a couple of garlic cloves or/and rosemary sprigs to the pan for more flavor.

-The nutrition information is calculated for 4 servings, however I have never experienced anybody eating only half of the tagliata.
+The nutrition information is calculated for 4 servings.
+However, I have never experienced anybody eating only half of the tagliata.
 I usually cook three steaks for 2 adults and 2 children.
-And normally the children steak is cooked medium well.
+And normally the children's steak is cooked medium-well.

 - flaky sea salt and freshly ground black pepper

 - Cook the steaks for about 2 minutes on the first side.
 Turn using tongs and continue cooking for another 2 minutes on the other side.
 The steaks will be medium-rare.
 If you want the steaks to be medium well or well done, add 1-2 minutes to the cooking time.
-See blog post regarding the internal temperature and cooking times of the steaks.
+See notes.

-- Remove the steaks from the pan, cover loosely with aluminum foil and let rest for 5-10 minutes.
+- Rest: Remove the steaks from the pan, cover loosely with aluminum foil, and let rest for 5-10 minutes.

-- During this time continue cooking the cherry tomatoes in the skillet for 2 or 3 more minutes or until slightly blistered and done to your liking, they should be soft but not turn mushy.
+- Tomatoes: During this time continue cooking the cherry tomatoes in the skillet for 2 or 3 more minutes or until slightly blistered and done to your liking; they should be soft but not turn mushy.

 - Slice the tagliata and serve as suggested above.

-The nutrition information is calculated for 4 servings, however I have never experienced anybody eating only half of the tagliata.
+Well done – little or no pink, very brown on the outside: (which I don't recommend): 71 - 74 degrees Celsius/ 160 - 165 degrees Fahrenheit, about 4 minutes per side.
+The nutrition information is calculated for 4 servings, however, I have never experienced anybody eating only half of the tagliata.
 I usually cook three steaks for 2 adults and 2 children.
-The steak for the children is usually cooked medium well.
+The steak for the children is usually cooked medium-well.